 Mr Holland requested that certain products were always kept in stock in the Apprentice House medical cupboard and in this week’s post, Philip Charnley, Garden and Archive volunteer, tells you about his research into the medicinal uses of plants within the Apprentice House.
 So let’s hand over to Phillip:

-As well as looking into the recorded treatment of the apprentices, I have also been helping Ann Gaughaun (Deputy Head Gardener) with the medical uses of herbs and plants grown in the Apprentice House garden.
-Plants have always been, and still are, important for their medical properties and many of the plant items on Dr Holland’s list would have been available in the garden adjoining the house or in the local hedgerows.
+As well as looking into the recorded treatment of the apprentices, I have also been helping Ann Gaughan (Deputy Head Gardener) with the medical uses of herbs and plants grown in the Apprentice House garden.
+Plants have always been, and still are, important for their medical properties and many of the plant items on Peter Holland’s list would have been available in the garden adjoining the house or in the local hedgerows.

 There are many references to Laudanum and Poppy Heads were kept in the store cupboard.
 I doubt if they made their own Laudanum from these but the use of this morphine based product on young children was not uncommon.
 Digitalis (from the foxglove plant) was also used and William Wyatt, apprentice, was given this on 2nd Oct 1823.
 He had been very ill for some time and sadly died 2 weeks later.

 Other plants that were regularly used include Ginger, Sage, Peppermint and Spearmint, Juniper and Horehound.
 Ann hopes to do a lot of replanting in the Apprentice House garden in 2015 and more stories of the plants, children and their treatments will be incorporated into displays and information boards.

 Look out for displays on the plants in the Apprentice Garden soon.
 If you have any questions on your visit, please ask one of the team.